CopernicaMarketingSoftware/Documentation/SMTPeter/rest/send.md

 ## Sending non-MIME data

-If the "mime" field is not included in the call to the REST API, SMTPeter will generate an email based on the settings of all the other variables:
+If the "mime" field is not included in the call to the REST API, SMTPeter will generate an email based on the settings of the variables:

 * subject
 * from